StatesWest Airlines: History

 In late 1988, StatesWest determined the Short 360 and Jetstream 31 aircraft were inefficient for the company's mission.
 Both types were phased out in favor of 19-passenger Beechcraft 1900C turboprop aircraft.
 In 1989, the airline entered a small niche market by offering daily nonstop service between Scottsdale, Arizona and Orange County, California, but that route was discontinued in 1990.

-Future Scottsdale city council member and current mayor, W.J.
+Future Scottsdale city council member and mayor, W.J.
 "Jim" Lane was elected StatesWest president and chief operating officer on January 31, 1990.
-Shortly after, StatesWest discontinued all flying under its own name and entered into an agreement with USAir (which was renamed US Airways and has now been merged into American Airlines) to operate as USAir Express by providing code sharing feeder service to USAir hubs at San Diego (SAN), Los Angeles (LAX) and San Francisco (SFO) which were focus cities of the original Pacific Southwest Airlines (PSA) route system.
+Shortly after, StatesWest discontinued all flights under its own name and entered into an agreement with USAir (which was renamed US Airways and later merged into American Airlines) to operate as USAir Express by providing code sharing feeder service to USAir hubs at San Diego (SAN), Los Angeles (LAX) and San Francisco (SFO) which were focus cities of the original Pacific Southwest Airlines (PSA) route system.
 USAir completed its acquisition of and merger with PSA in 1988.
 The USAir Express operation began on July 15, 1990, and also included flights at Phoenix (PHX) and Tucson (TUS).